 User-generated content, which includes reviews and testimonials, seems more trustworthy to your general audience.
 What would you trust more?
 A paid ad?
 Online influencer?
 Or your best friend who has personally tried what you are contemplating buying?
 You will trust the one whose opinions you value the most.
 Heck, compared to ads and influencers, we are ready to trust strangers more willingly.
 This is also why partnering with other businesses can gain you access to their customers with some built-in credibility for your business.

 Yet, it is also true that well-designed and well-crafted ads do get people to your door.
 These ads can influence them to make a purchase decision.
 To improve your ad conversion rates, and make sure that people always trust your paid ad campaign, integrate user-generated content into your marketing.
 Highlight customer reviews and testimonials in your ads.
-This way people will not only see the excellence of your marketing but also social proof that helps them make important life decisions.
+So, try to build a strategy yourself or with the help of professional social media marketing services that fit your company’s objectives, and increase your online visibility.
+This way people will not only see the excellence of your marketing but also the social proof that helps them make important life decisions.
 This can have a big effect on their decision to buy your exercise equipment, sign up for a referral program, or join as a new gym member.

 Be Transparent and Body Positive